KomalPatil4717/Product-Browser/README.md

 snapshot_id
 ```

-The snapshot boundary is captured from the first page.
+A snapshot boundary is captured from the first page.

-If new products are inserted while users browse, they are newer than the snapshot and do not suddenly appear midway through the session.

-Updates do not affect `created_at`, ensuring products never jump between pages.
+Newly inserted products do not suddenly appear in the middle of an active browsing session, preventing duplicates and missing records.

 ---